regevs/gamma_smc/README.md

 ## Output
 <pre>
---output, -o <i>posteriors.gz</i>
+--output, -o <i>posteriors.zst</i>
 </pre>
-The output file is a binary, `gzip` compressed array of the alphas and betas inferred by the algorithm.
-It is accompanied by a file with metadata to parse it (json format), with the same name and additional suffix `.meta` (e.g., `posteriors.gz.meta`).
+The output file is a binary, `zstd` compressed array of the alphas and betas inferred by the algorithm.
+It is accompanied by a file with metadata to parse it (json format), with the same name and additional suffix `.meta` (e.g., `posteriors.zst.meta`).

 The function `open_posteriors` in `src/reader.py` is used to parse the binary file using the metadata, see below for more.

-Inside the `.meta` file there is a dictionary translating from the haplotype numbers used in the dataframe to sample names, e.g. `sample_names = {0: "sample_name.0", 1: "sample_name.1", 2: "another_sample_name.0", ...}` etc.

 ## Specifying output positions
 Inferring the posterior TMRCA distribution at each and every position is too computationally expensive and not needed.
 Gamma-SMC therefore supports outputting in two schemes: (i) at segregating sites; (ii) in fixed jumps along the genome.
 Both schemes can be used concurrently.